78%: The Number That Defines This Program’s Market Position

 The national context matters for interpreting that number accurately.
-The Behavior Analyst Certification Board publishes aggregate first-time pass rate data annually.
-In recent examination cycles, the overall first-time pass rate across all BCBA candidates has ranged from approximately 50 to 56 percent.
-A program-reported rate of 86 percent, if calculated consistently across multiple cohort years and using a methodology that captures all program graduates rather than a selected subset, represents a genuine and substantial positive deviation from the field norm.
+The Behavior Analyst Certification Board publishes aggregate first-attempt pass rate data annually, and for the 2024 examination cycle the overall first-attempt rate across all BCBA candidates was 54 percent.
+A program-reported rate of 78 percent, calculated from a cohort that actually sat for the exam in the reporting year, represents a genuine and substantial positive deviation from the field norm — not a rounding artifact, not a selection-bias product of a tiny cohort.

 The 20-Month Timeline: Structured for Completion

-Simmons’ MS in Behavior Analysis is designed to be completed in 20 months, a timeline that positions it between the fastest options in the market (Pepperdine at 12 to 15 months) and the more traditional 24-month programs.
-For most working professionals, 20 months represents a manageable commitment that does not require either the all-in acceleration of a 12-month sprint or the extended opportunity cost of a two-year program.
+Simmons’ online MS in Behavior Analysis is designed to be completed in 20 months, a timeline that positions it between the fastest options in the market (some programs under 15 months) and the more traditional 24-month programs.
+For most working professionals, 20 months represents a manageable commitment that does not require either the all-in acceleration of a compressed sprint or the extended opportunity cost of a two-year program.

 The program draws students from a range of professional backgrounds.
 ABA technicians and registered behavior technicians (RBTs) seeking to credential up, special educators pursuing a clinical credential, and career-changers from adjacent health and human services fields are all represented in Simmons’ applicant pool.
 The 20-month timeline serves each of these groups differently: for RBTs who are already accumulating fieldwork hours in their current positions, the timeline aligns naturally with their career trajectory.
-For career-changers who need to arrange fieldwork placements from scratch, the timeline is workable but requires more proactive logistics management.
+For career-changers who need a placement from scratch, the program’s placement support is the piece that makes the 20-month pace realistic rather than aspirational.

 Simmons as an Institution: What the University Brings to the Program